 Western Gull –Resighting efforts in followed plots began on the 1st, and breed checks began on the 22nd.
 The first egg was observed on the 25th at a nest just off the path on Lighthouse Hill.

 California Gulls – Numbers of adults seen on the island remain low.
-There was no evidence of
+There was no evidence of…

 Common Murre – The first breed checks began in the Upper Upper and Upper Shubrick study plots on the 16th.
 An egg was discovered at site 210 in Upper Shubrick the same day, documenting the second-earliest lay date recorded on the island.
 The first egg in the Upper Upper study plot was observed on the 23rd.
 A leucistic murre was observed from the Corm Blind on the 9th.

 Pigeon Guillemot – Ten new nest boxes were built and installed on Lighthouse Hill on the 6th.
 The raft count census completed on the 26th, with a high count of 3,010 individuals observed on the 12th.
-The first breed checks on the season began on the 27th; two sites at garbage gulch had two eggs, a tie for the earliest lay date ever recorded for the island.
+The first breed checks of the season began on the 27th; two sites at garbage gulch had two eggs, a tie for the earliest lay date ever recorded for the island.

 Rhinoceros Auklet – The first breed checks of natural sites using a camera began on the 2nd.
 The first egg was observed in a natural burrow on the 7th and the first egg for the artificial nest box sites was detected on the 16th.
 Many birds began to attend and lay eggs in the nest boxes around the 21st.

-Tufted Puffin – Several adults were seen regularly attending nearshore waters and know breeding sites throughout the month.
+Tufted Puffin – Several adults were seen regularly attending nearshore waters and known breeding sites throughout the month.

 Cassin’s Auklet – Chicks were detected for the first time this season on the 8th, with many sites to follow as the month progressed.
 PRBO boxes reached 91% occupancy and known-age boxes 75% occupancy.
 Temperature loggers were deployed in known-age boxes and clay modules on the 11th.